 melting, plastic injections and so on.
 This for sure will open a lot of job opportunities and can minimize a quite significant outbound flow of moniesforeign exchange.

-from government banks on project that is already clarified and accountable not just based on physical securities.
+funded projects from government banks on project that is already clarified and accountable not just based on physical securities.

-In this opportunity Irvin brought up that the LED street lighting products of their production currently already been used
+In this opportunity Irvin brought up that the LED street lighting products of their production currently already

-90% domestically and 10% for export limited to aviation lamps (OBL) to several countries such as Jordan, Brunei, United Arab Emirates, Serbia etc., and solar powered street lighting just recently been exported to Somalia.
+been used 90% domestically and 10% for export limited to aviation lamps (OBL) to several countries such as Jordan, Brunei, United Arab Emirates, Serbia etc., and solar powered street lighting just recently been exported to Somalia.

-they were proud that Solarens has been chosen as the winner on the tender to replace conventional lamps to LHE (energy saver lamp) for Garuda Maintenance facility with a contract value of more than Rp.
+on that they were proud that Solarens has been chosen as the winner on the tender to replace conventional lamps to LHE (energy saver lamp) for Garuda Maintenance facility with a contract value of more than Rp.
 32 billion.

-For the tender to replace
+For the tender

-have targeted for these products export each 20.000 units with a value of US$ 3 million, said Irvin.
+of 2016 we have targeted for these products export each 20.000 units with a value of US$ 3 million, said Irvin.

 Not only that, said Irvin.
-They also will be very proud if their product for street lighting, LED Solarens model Square series SL 0305M-TX
+They also will be very proud if their product for street lighting, LED Solarens model Square series

-in electricity of more than 50% and it is under a 5 year guarantee.
+a saving in electricity of more than 50% and it is under a 5 year guarantee.

 “Our LED PJU lamps are already in the e-catalogue of LKPP so it will be easy in the acquisition” said Irvin.